In this guide I show how to disassemble a Dell Inspiron 1764 laptop and access internal laptop components.

 Disconnect both antenna cable from the wireless card.

-Remove antenna cables from the guided path on the bottom of the laptop.
+Remove antenna cables from the guided path on the bottom case.

 Pull wireless antenna cables though the opening in the top cover.